Project News

 Following months of negotiations, the project received local support after KWP promised the affected residents a series of goodies, including a Sh270 million fund for community projects in Kinangop and Naivasha.

-But this deal was short-lived as the residents later took to the roads to complain about the future environmental impact from the plant.
+But this deal was short-lived as the residents later took to the roads to complain about the future environmental impact of the plant.

 Kinangop Wind Park chief executive James Wakaba on Monday said the firm had decided to cancel the project as the never-ending protests had created an unsafe environment for the team to implement the plan.